TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 * All the `debug`, `info`, `warn`, `error` logs can be logged with `console` and will be injected into appInsight traces.
 * All the requests of the application can be logged by using `requestLogger` (check `index.ts`).
 This acts as a middleware for logging all the requests
-* All the QueueMessages received and sent within the application are already logged.
-You may use the above methods just in case there is more information to be logged.

 ### Model